stabilityprotocol/stability/pallets/token-fee-controller/supported-tokens-manager/README.md

 Manages the list of tokens in which fees can be paid and establish one of this list as a default token.

+The functions in the pallet are exported so the other pallets and precompiles can access them.
+This gives support to the `SupportedTokensManagerPrecompile`.

 ## Responsible for

 - Managing fee tokens on-boarding and off-boarding